Are you looking for a managed hosting provider for your WordPress website?

 The pricing of DreamPress hosting starts from $16.95 per month.
 They also offer a money-back guarantee with all their plans.

-HostGator is a well-known shared hosting solution among bloggers and small businesses.
+HostGator is a well-known shared hosting solution that’s popular with bloggers and small businesses owners.

 One of the services of Hostgator for high traffic sites is Hostgator Cloud.
 It’s a cloud hosting service that loads your website 2 times faster than your normal shared host.